lslaoang/Intune-WebApp/README.md

 # Intune-WebApp
-An application that verifies user token's validity using GraphAPI and token claim.
+An application that verifies user token's validity using GraphAPI and token claims.
+Utilizes Microsoft Azure, Spring Security and MSAL.